junyanz/iGAN/README.md

 sudo pip install dominate
 ```
 * GPU + CUDA + cuDNN:
 The code is tested on GTX Titan X + CUDA 7.5 + cuDNN 5.
 Here are the tutorials on how to install [CUDA](http://www.r-tutor.com/gpu-computing/cuda-installation/cuda7.5-ubuntu) and [cuDNN](http://askubuntu.com/questions/767269/how-can-i-install-cudnn-on-ubuntu-16-04).
-A decent GPU is required to run the system at real-time. [**Warning**] If you run the program on a gpu server, you need to use a remote desktop software (e.g. VNC), which may introduce display artifacts and latency problem.
+A decent GPU is required to run the system in real-time. [**Warning**] If you run the program on a GPU server, you need to use remote desktop software (e.g., VNC), which may introduce display artifacts and latency problem.

 ## Python3
 For `Python3` users, you need to replace `pip` with `pip3`: